blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ```

 #### Flask of oil
 A flask of oil can be thrown to create a 5ft puddle or soak an enemy.
-If lit,
-an oil-soaked creature takes 1d8+2 fire damage.
-A creature that starts it's turn
-in or enters a fire makes a DC 14 DEX save to avoid 1d6 fire damage.
+If lit, an oil-soaked creature takes 1d8+2 fire damage, and 1d6 fire damage on each subsequent turn until extinguished.
+A creature that starts it's turn in or enters a fire makes a DC 14 DEX save to avoid 1d6 fire damage.

 #### Potion of Healing
 A flask of pink liquid which heals 2d4+2 hit points when consumed.